InterNACHI® Code of Ethics

 - The InterNACHI® member shall use a written contract that specifies the services to be performed, limitations of services, and fees.

-- The InterNACHI® member shall comply with all government rules and licensing requirements of the jurisdiction where he or she conducts business.
+- The InterNACHI® member shall comply with all government rules and licensing requirements of the jurisdiction where the member conducts business.

 - The InterNACHI® member shall not perform or offer to perform, for an additional fee, any repairs or associated services to the structure for which the member or member's company has prepared a home inspection report for a period of 12 months.
 This provision shall not include services to components and/or systems that are not included in the InterNACHI® Standards of Practice.